Reference

 TulipaClustering.validate_df_and_find_key_columnsMethod

-Checks that dataframe df contains the necessary columns and returns a list of columns that act as keys (i.e., unique data identifiers within different periods).
+Checks that dataframe df contains the necessary columns (as described by layout) and returns a list of columns that act as keys (i.e., unique data identifiers within different periods).
+Keys are all columns except layout.period and layout.value.

 Examples